Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress in practice

 \subsection{Linear Gaussian SEM with random weights and random DAG}

-In this example we again study Gaussian random Bayesian networks, of size $p=80$ and with 50 repetitions \(\{(\graph_i,\param_i)\}_{i=1}^{50}\).
-From the setting in Section~\ref{sec:reproducible}, where draw two standardised datasets \(\rma_i^{320}\) and \(\rma_i^{640}\), of sizes \(n=320\) and \(n=640\) (as for the discrete data scenario) from each of the models using the \iid\, module.
+In this example, we again study Gaussian random Bayesian networks, of size $p=80$ and with 100 repetitions \(\{(\graph_i,\param_i)\}_{i=1}^{100}\).
+We use the same module configurations as in Sections~\ref{sec:small} and \ref{sec:reproducible} and draw one standardised dataset \(\rma_i\), of size \(n=320\) from each of the models using the \iid\, module.
 The full \proglang{JSON} specification for this study is found in \emph{paper\_er\_sem.json}.

-Figure~\ref{fig:gaussbn} shows ROC results for all the algorithms considered for continuous data as described above.
-For both sample sizes, the constraint based methods FCI (\texttt{fci-sem-bic-fisher-z}), RFCI (\texttt{rfci-fisher-z}), PC (\texttt{pc-gaussCItest}), and dual PC (\texttt{dualpc}) have comparable and lower best median TPR (\(<0.7\)) then the remaining algorithms.
-In terms of achieving high TPR (\(>0.7\)) iterative order MCMC (\texttt{omcmc\_itsample-bge}) and iterative search MCMC (\texttt{itsearch-bge}) stand out with near perfect performance, \emph{i.e.} SHD \(\approx 0\).
-Among the other algorithms GFCI (\texttt{gfci-bedeu-chi-square}) and GOBNILP (\texttt{gobnilp-bge}) performs next best for both sample sizes with TPR \(\approx 0.85\) and FPRp \(\approx 0.08\), followed by HC (\texttt{hc-bge}), MMHC (\texttt{mmhc-bge-zf}), FGES (\texttt{fges-sem-bic}), and GS (\texttt{gs-zf}).
+Figure~\ref{fig:gaussbn} shows ROC type results for all the algorithms considered for the data generated as described above.
+The constraint-based methods PC (\texttt{pc-gaussCItest}) and dual PC (\texttt{dualpc}) have comparable and lower best median $TP/P$ (\(<0.7\)) than the remaining algorithms.
+In terms of achieving high $TP/P$ (\(>0.9\)) iterative order MCMC (\texttt{omcmc-bge}) and iterative search MCMC (\texttt{itsearch-bge}) followed by BOSS (\texttt{boss-sem-bic}) and GRaSP (\texttt{grasp-sem-bic}) stand out with near perfect performance, \emph{i.e.}, SHD \(\approx 0\).
+Among the other algorithms GOBNILP (\texttt{gobnilp-bge}) performs next best with $TP/P$ \(\approx 0.85\) and $FP/P$ \(\approx 0.08\) followed by FGES (\texttt{fges-sem-bic}).